TheAce74/StackCliqueClock/README.md

    yarn dev
    ```

    The app will be accessible at [http://localhost:3000](http://localhost:3000).
+Please note that the app won't run well locally due to the fact that the supabase url and key environment variables are strictly confidential.
+You can access the [live site](https://stackcliqueclock.netlify.app) for full functionality.

 4. **Explore and Enjoy!**